 Once you have a good mailing list, you can start targeting specific groups of people.
 For example, if you’re targeting absentee owners, you can focus your direct mail efforts on those people.
 These people are highly motivated to sell their property.
 After all, missing a tax payment means they’re facing financial difficulties.
 Another example is a divorce, which can push them to sell their property.
 Targeting specific groups of people with direct mail will increase the likelihood of converting them into clients.

 Create an offer that appeals to the customer

 First, you must develop a mailing list.
 This list is essential for mailing your direct mail packages.
 The list must be composed of your ideal customers.
 Depending on your business goals, you can buy or rent a mailing list.
 After you have compiled the list, it’s time to write the copy.
 Keep in mind that your offer needs to appeal to your ideal customer.
-In order to get more responses, you should personalize the message and clearly state the offer.
+To get more responses, you should personalize the message and clearly state the offer.

-Tracking ROI of direct mail marketing
+Tracking ROI of a direct mail marketing

 When it comes to evaluating the effectiveness of a direct mail marketing campaign, tracking ROI is crucial.
 While response rate and conversion rate are critical KPIs, ROI is the holy grail of marketing metrics.
 Thankfully, the number of companies that achieve a higher ROI from direct mail marketing is much higher than you might expect.
 You can also use the insights that you gain by tracking your ROI to supercharge your digital campaigns.